 The board has established policies and procedures to prohibit and promptly address inappropriate and offensive behaviors that are based on a person's race, color, religion, sex, gender, national origin, age, disability, or any other basis prohibited by law.
-A copy of the district's policy is available in the principal's office and in the superintendent's office or on the district's website.
+A copy of the district's policy is available in the principal's office and in the superintendent's office or on the district's website at www.sonoraisd.net.
 [See policy FFH for more information.]